thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 ### Inference (12 experiments)

-There are two sets of experiments, one using hypothesis testing and another using no hypothesis testing.
+There are two experiments, one using hypothesis testing and another using no hypothesis testing.

 - `dist_agent_1lm_randrot_nohyp_x_percent_20p` - 20% threshold (No Hypothesis Testing)
 - `dist_agent_1lm_randrot_x_percent_20p` - 20% threshold (With Hypothesis Testing)